-Rh-HDN accounted for 0.43% (18 out of 4138) of all HDN and 72.2% (13/18) were qualified for BET.
+Rh-HDN accounted for 0.43% (18 out of 4138) of all HDN, and 72.2% (13/18) were qualified for blood exchange transfusion.
 No mother received antenatal Rhogam injection.
 The most common antibody involved was anti-E (55%, 10/18).
-The risk for BET was similar between anti-D (100%) and anti-E (81.8%) Rh-HDN.
+The risk for blood exchange transfusion was similar between anti-D (100%) and anti-E (81.8%) Rh-HDN.

 Research conclusions

 Anti-E antibody is the most common cause of Rh-HDN in Chinese.
-Our limited experience showed the severity of RhE neonatal jaundice is no less severe than the RhD neonatal jaundice.
+Our limited experience showed the severity of RhE neonatal jaundice is no less severe than RhD neonatal jaundice.

 Research perspectives

-More extensive study in Rh-HDN is warranted after the change of our national population policy.
+More extensive study in Rh-HDN is warranted following the change of our national population policy.
 The severity of Rh-HDN to both pregnant women and fetus deserve our attention.
 Collaboration among perinatology, neonatology, hematology, and immunology is needed to provide the best care for our next generation.

 AcknowledgementS

 Thanks for all the nursing staff, medical technicians, and medical informatics of the Anhui Provincial Children’s Hospital and Hefei Blood Center.
-Without their help this study cannot be accomplished.
+Without their help this study could not be accomplished.

 References